Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Plus, high school language standards are difficult.
 To meet those standards, students need a working vocabulary, domain-specific vocabulary.

-Here are some discussion points I use when discussing grammar with older students.
 Feel free to make these your own as you discuss high school grammar resources.

 Connect language to a future career

 If I ask students what their future career plans are, I get a variety of responses: lawyer, marketing executive, teacher, engineer, EMT, translators, and other jobs with obvious writing components.
+All jobs require effective written communication on some level.

 Other careers mentioned may have less obvious needs for writing, but do nonetheless.
 Business specialists, retail managers, and salespeople require some writing but students may not understand that in all jobs, advancement happens from an ability to show initiative and growth.
 Often this is done with research, with better proposals, with writing.
 Professionals spend up to two hours of their days writing.
-Students must be able to evaluate and correct their writing errors.
-Part of teaching high school grammar is connecting ideas with students: show students that they will write, and no one will be with them to correct their writing.

-Explain the world outside of a high school
+Explain the world outside of a high school ELA class

 At some schools, weird is ok; it is accepted.
 Students are allowed to be “into” whatever they want.
 Having a variety of interests is an attribute.